everettsmith928/fs-journal/notes/13-aws.md

 connection is our public IP address on the AWS host port-3306 username - whatever we setup in the linux 'banana'

+DOCKER

+When your cloud machine is created it installs all the necessary dependencies

+NGINX Handles requests from clients to partition them out between your applications

+Dockerfile build that is a docker image = upload to docker hub then do a docker pull basically to install dependencies

+Learn lint and Test

+YAML

+HOW TO DEPLOY WITH DOCKER - AUTO COMMIT CHANGES YOUR DEPLOYED SITE

+Create new top level folder
+  .github
+Add new Folder inside
+  workflows
+    build.yml
+    deploy.yml

+Setting
+  Secrets and Variables
+    Repository Secret = add all env information for Docker in deploy file

+NGINX

+  STEP 3 instead of 2